Top 5 Reasons Why You Should Monitor Your Vendor Risk

 Pro tip: Put a business continuity plan that can also be regularly tested, exercised, and stored offline.
 The internal plan should be approved by the leadership board and include tips on prioritizing vendors in case of a data breach.
 The plan is for your internal use; hence, make sure you do not share this plan with your vendors.

 By taking proactive steps to identify and mitigate potential vendor risks, you can minimize the impact of regulatory fines and data security incidents, align with CFPB compliance, and ensure the continuity of your business operations.
-To help you dig deep into each pro tip mentioned above and how each tip ties back to risk assessment and vendor audit exercises, we are compiling a comprehensive vendor compliance management guide.
-Keep watching this space to download your copy.
-Meanwhile, for expert tips on compliance management and knowledge resource, click here.
+To help you dig deep into each pro tip mentioned above and how each tip ties back to risk assessment and vendor audit exercises, we have compiled a comprehensive vendor compliance management guide.
+To download your copy, click here.